 - grants from trusts and foundations

 - other public funding including local authority funding

 - grants from other Lottery distributors

 - donations from individuals or companies

 - public appeals and fundraising events

 - a contribution from your organisation

 - in-kind support

 - donations of equipment or materials subject to suitable valuations

 - loan finance

 - expenditure already committed in the development of the project to RIBA Work Stage 3.
+This should be described as support inkind.
 (This excludes all other funding spent prior to the date of the funding agreement)